babab/DisPass/sphinx-doc/man-en/index.rst

 passphrase
-   With 'passphrase' I always mean the output passphrase, i.e. the passphrase that is unique and generated from a label and password.
+   With 'passphrase' I always mean the output passphrase, i.e. the passphrase that is unique and generated from a label, password and sequence number.
    Generated passphrases are 30 characters long.
-The length can be optionally changed in the command line version of DisPass. gDisPass currently does not have this feature.
+The length can be optionally changed.

 When DisPass is executed as 'gdispass' or 'dispass -g', the graphical version will be started.